Dodgers' Kershaw says he won't play for Team USA in WBC - WHIZ News

 “Obviously it’s not the first choice of any team to let their guy play for somebody else, but they were great about it,” Kershaw said.

-Kershaw signed a one-year, $20 million contract to return to the Dodgers this season.
+Kershaw signed a $20 million, one-year contract to return to the Dodgers this season.
 He went 12-3 with 2.28 ERA in 22 starts and had two stints on the injured list last season.

+“We would have loved to have this future Hall of Famer on the mound for us,” U.S. general manager Tony Reagins said in a statement.
+“We now have to pivot and turn our focus toward the next man up.”

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports